What to Use This Moroccan Spice Blend For?

 Each time I host a Moroccan-themed party and cook traditional Moroccan tagines, my guests ask me if I have a secret Moroccan spice mix recipe they can use when cooking their chicken-based recipes.
 Well, guess what?
-I have, and this is not any spice blend recipe.
-It’s the one I learned to make when I was growing up in Morocco.
-And I am so glad to share it with you.
-Not only you can use this
+I do have that Moroccan spice blend recipe and my friends loved it so much that I decided to share it here with you